The War Machines

 Me: She’s been hypnotised.

 Sue: So why haven’t they hypnotised Ben?
-That makes no sense at all.
-They just assume he’ll do as he’s told, and then they leave him to it.
-They are either very cocky or very stupid.
+That makes no sense.
+They simply assume he’ll do as he’s told, and then they leave him to it.
+Either they’re very cocky or very stupid.

 Ben escapes.
 QED.

-Me: In real life, Polly married The Celestial Toymaker.
+Me: Polly married the Celestial Toymaker in real life.
 He wasn’t very nice to her.

 Sue: Just one more reason to hate that piece of shit.